department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

   - educational plan
   - educational program
 - equivalent: Use "as in."
 For example, “other separation documents,” as in “DD214 or other separation documents”
 - era: Uppercase for Vietnam Era (this is a VA term).
-Don't use Vietnam War Era.
+If you need to talk about the Vietnam War, which has different dates associated with it than Vietnam Era, style it with "era" lc: Vietnam War era.
 - evidence: Define as "supporting documents" and add, "like a doctor's report or medical test results," as needed.
 - exception: Used to call special attention to something.
 It should be bolded and never in all caps.
 - excluding: Use "not counting" or "not including."